GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/predicting/future-customer-value-segments/README.md

-# Future-Customer-Value-Segments Cloud Dataflow pipeline
+# Future-Customer-Value-Segments (FoCVS) Cloud Dataflow pipeline

 ## Overview

-Future-Customer-Value-Segments is a data-processing pipeline that helps understand users behavior by calculating Customer Lifetime Value and segmenting customers by total value.
+Future-Customer-Value-Segments (aka FoCVS) is a data-processing pipeline that helps understand users behavior by calculating Customer Lifetime Value and segmenting customers by total value.

 It runs on Google Cloud Dataflow and can be deployed to any GCP account.

+There are two different versions of the pipeline:
+* CSV version (read input data and store output as CSV files in Cloud Storage)
+* BigQuery version (read input data and store output in BigQuery tables)

 ## Goals